martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 This tutorial describes shows how to use the "readable" free-libre/open source software with Common Lisp.
 The "readable" software adds new abbreviations to traditional Lisp notation, to make it far more readable.
-You don't need to be familiar with Lisp-like languages to understand this tutorial, though it greatly helps.
+You don't need to be very familiar with Lisp-like languages to understand this tutorial, though it greatly helps.

 But first, here are some related pages you might find useful: